Can I give money away to avoid inheritance tax?

 Most of the time it also includes gifts to individuals made more than seven years before your death.

-However, if you make a gift to your children in your will to be given after you die it is likely there will be tax to pay (although there are exceptions).
+However, if you make a gift to your children in your will to be given after you die, it's likely there will be tax to pay (although there are exceptions).

 There will also be inheritance tax due if you put your money in a trust, or if you're passing on ownership or shares in a business (although you may be able to get business relief – which is explained further on gov.uk).

 This can be a tricky area.
-It is worth speaking to a professional after you have read this guide to talk about your specific circumstances.
+It's worth speaking to a professional after you have read this guide to talk about your specific circumstances.

 Who can I give money to tax-free?